-My community is hosting a social distancing egg hunt with our windows
+My community is hosting a social distancing egg hunt and this is how you can too

 Who says you can't have an egg hunt this Easter?